Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. If Form2 is overlapping Form1, then drag it to the right side so that both Forms remain side by side.

-On Form2 there is a text box with the name Qty (Quantity), the valid value range acceptable in the TextBox is 1 to 5.
+On Form2, there is a text box named Qty (Quantity); the valid value range acceptable in the text box is 1 to 5.

-4. Enter a value in the text box and press Tab Key.
+4. Enter a value in the text box and press the Tab Key.

 Public Sub frm_QtyUpdate(sQty as single) Subroutine on Form1 Class Module runs and validates the parameter value and displays an appropriate message.

-You may try out this by entering different values into the TextBox and by pressing Tab Key.
+Try this out by entering different values into the TextBox and pressing the Tab Key.

 The formClose() Event is fired, and a message is displayed.
 The Label control Caption on Form1 is updated with the same message stating that Form2 is closed.

-I am sure you understood how the whole thing works and try something similar in your own way.
+I am sure you know how the whole thing works, and try something similar in your own way.
 When in doubt, use this page as a reference point.

 More on this next week.